 Palazzo De La Salle

-Palazzo de la Salle, located on Republic street, is currently the venue of Malta Society of Arts which was acquired by Grandmaster Raymond Perellos Roccafull in 1713.
-The Malta Society of Arts offers exhibit and music halls for public cultural events, which can be attended.
+Palazzo de la Salle, located on Republic Street, is currently the venue of the Malta Society of Arts which was acquired by Grandmaster Raymond Perellos Roccafull in 1713.
+The Malta Society of Arts offers exhibits and music halls for public cultural events, which can be attended.

 National Museum of Fine Arts

-The National Museum of Fine Arts in Valletta was inaugurated on 7th May 1974 and showcases arts of both foreign and local artists, with the majority being European artistic styles.
-The building is an 18th century palace which was the home of the Commander-in-Chief of the Mediterranean Fleet.
-It was closed in October 2016, to be reopened in 2018 and to rename it as MUZA, acronym from Maltese Muzew tal-Arti.
+The National Museum of Fine Arts in Valletta was inaugurated on 7th May 1974 and showcases the arts of both foreign and local artists, with the majority being European artistic styles.
+The building is an 18th-century palace that was the home of the Commander-in-Chief of the Mediterranean Fleet.
+It was closed in October 2016, to be reopened in 2018, and rename as MUZA, an acronym from Maltese Muzew tal-Arti.

 National Library of Malta

 The National Library of Malta is a reference library found in a square next door to the Grandmaster’s Palace.
-The library’s building is a late 18th century Neoclassical styled building.
+The library’s building is a late 18th-century Neoclassical style building.
 It was founded in 1776 by Grandmaster Emmanuel de Rohan-Polduc out of the collections of the knight Louis Guerin de Tencin.
 Since 1925, it has been a legal deposit library and has the largest collection of Melitensia, together with the University of Malta.
-The library also has archives from the Order of St. John, University of Mdina and University of Valletta.
+The library also has archives from the Order of St. John, University of Mdina, and the University of Valletta.

 National Museum of Archaeology